chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/log-in-chainguard-enforce/index.md

 ## Authenticating through another device with `chainctl`

-You can authenticate and log into Chainguard Enforce with any device (this will typically be a smartphone) when you cannot access your present working device's browser.
+You can use another device (typically a smartphone) to authenticate and log in to Chainguard Enforce when you cannot access your present working device's browser.
+For instance, perhaps your present device is a container or a cloud virtual machine that doesn't have browser access.

 To authenticate, you will browse to the provided URL on an alternate device.